QUESTION: WHERE DO YOU FIND IDEAS?

 - It’s hard to learn to swim if you don’t try it.
 Writing takes practice, too.

-- Writing is hard work, even something as short as a poem or a picture book, or even a five-word fortune cookie fortune!
+- Writing is hard work, even something as short as a poem or a picture book, or even a five-word-long fortune cookie fortune!

 - You have to find your own unique writing voice, which you’ll find as you practice.